Jaeiya/gilmer/docs/COMMITSYNTAX.md

 // Bad
 fix: changed color from yellow to red

-// Good
+// Okay
 fix: emphasize error text with red
 fix: error text should be red

+// Excellent
 fix: not enough emphasis on error text
 ```
 As you can see from the array of "good" examples, that context is more important than what the code is actually doing.
 The **why** for a commit should always take precedence over what the code inside a commit is actually doing, unless what a commit is doing, is the context itself.

-If we examine all 3 *good* examples, you'll notice that the last one not only fulfills the reason for the fix (emphasizing error text) but also **why** it's a *fix*.
-From the first 2 *good* examples, it's kind of hard to tell that they are *fixes*, versus just changes to CSS.
+If we examine all 3 acceptable examples, you'll notice that the *Excellent* one not only fulfills the reason for the fix (emphasizing error text) but also **why** it's a *fix*.
+From the 2 *Okay* examples, it's kind of hard to tell that they are *fixes*, versus just changes to CSS.

 - `emphasize error text with red` - Was that the original intent?
 Is the implication that we're fixing it to fit its original intent, or was the original intent not accurate enough, so we're modifying it further?
 Is this a fix or a CSS modification?
 Even though this is a clear and concise description, it can leave us asking too many questions.
-- `error text should be red` - Now we know that the text should've been **red** all along, but with a lingering thought of "was it supposed to be *red* all along, or did they just decide that it should've been, after testing?"
+- `error text should be red` - Now we know that the text probably should've been **red** all along, but with a lingering thought of "was it supposed to be *red*, or did they just decide that it should've been, after testing?"
 If this lingering thought is accurate, then it's not actually a fix, it's a CSS modification.
 - `not enough emphasis on error text` - With this commit, not only do we know that we're emphasizing text, but also that a lack of emphasis is a problem that wasn't solved with the original intent of the code.
 The reader may not know that we emphasized it with Red, but that doesn't matter because emphasis is the problem being solved.
 If we want to see what *"emphasis"* looks like, we can just look at the **code-diff**.

 So even if a commit message follows the syntax and basic guidelines, it still may not fully convey its intent.
 Now obviously, if a commit is marked as a *fix*, we can safely assume that's the intent, but making sure a commit is created with as little ambiguity as possible, is the best case scenario.
 If I'm only left with one question after reading a commit, it's a good commit.